Task Aware Dreamer for Task Generalization in Reinforcement Learning: Introduction

+To validate the effectiveness of the proposed method, we theoretically demonstrate that the key innovations of TAD are essential for addressing task generalization.
+Specifically, we first establish the necessity of adopting the reward-informed policy hypothesis $\Pi_3$ in the task-distribution setting.
+Although several meta RL methods~\cite{6,7} practically choose $\Pi_3$, the relationship between the task distribution and the expressiveness of the policy hypothesis set remains insufficiently understood.
+In particular, we address the following question: \textit{Why are the commonly adopted hypothesis set $\Pi_1$ of Markovian policies and set $\Pi_2$ of policies that encode historical states and actions inadequate for the task-distribution setting?}

-Furthermore, we conduct detailed analyses of the components of TAD, which are simple but effective for handling task distribution.
-First, we point out that the reward-informed policy used in TAD is necessary for task generalization.
-While prior studies~\cite{ghosh2021generalization} have highlighted that generalizing to unseen environments results in partial observability, rendering all Markovian policies suboptimal, they often overlook the relationship between the task distribution and the expressiveness of the chosen policy hypothesis set.
-To bridge this gap, we propose a novel metric of Task Distribution Relevance (TDR), which encapsulates the relevance of different tasks within the distribution through their optimal Q functions.
-Furthermore, we prove that both the commonly adopted hypothesis set $\Pi_1$ of Markovian policies and the set $\Pi_2$ of policies that encode historical states and actions, are \textit{sub-optimal} under the task-distribution setting and struggle to generalize.
-This sub-optimality is proven to be related to TDR (Theorem~\ref{thm-2}), i.e., for task distributions with high TDR, the performance of these two policy hypotheses might degenerate significantly as they fail to identify the current task, a phenomenon we also demonstrate by experiments (Sec.~\ref{sec_exp_tdr}).
-Consequently, the reward-informed policy hypothesis $\Pi_3$ utilized in TAD is necessary for handling task generalization.
-Besides the policy chosen, we also discuss the novel optimization term, i.e., categorizing tasks based on hidden state, in TAD and theoretically show that it can effectively reduce the gap between the policy return and the optimal return (Theorem~\ref{thm-4}).
+To answer this question, we propose a novel metric named Task Distribution Relevance (TDR), which encapsulates the relevance among tasks within the distribution through their optimal Q-functions.
+We then prove that both $\Pi_1$ and $\Pi_2$ are \textit{sub-optimal} in the task-distribution setting.
+This sub-optimality is characterized by TDR (Theorem~\ref{thm-2}).
+Specifically, for task distributions with high TDR, the performance of these two policy hypothesis sets can degrade significantly, a phenomenon we also empirically demonstrate in experiments (Sec .~\ref{sec_exp_tdr}).
+This result provides a theoretical justification for the adoption of $\Pi_3$ in TAD as well as in prior meta-RL methods when addressing task-distribution settings.
+Beyond the choice of policy hypothesis set, we further analyze the task context term in TAD and prove that it effectively reduces the gap between the policy return and the optimal return (Theorem~\ref{thm-4}).